 While musing ideas for tank designs, I took a 1.5-gal. clear glass tea-jug w/handle, made sure the drain/pour spout at the bottom was water-tight, rinse-washed it thoroughly with the hottest water I could and added a Tetra Whisper 3i in-tank filter with a sponge over the inlet for coarse mechanical flitration.
-Since it was air-powered filter, I merely employed a small, battery-powered air-pump--found among fishing supplies in the sporting-goods section of any local superstore--with it's clip hung into the same original hole in the jar's lid...
-Which I also fed the air-line through.
+Since it was air-powered filter, I merely employed a small, battery-powered air-pump--found among fishing supplies in the sporting-goods section of any local superstore--and ran the air-line & hung the pump's clip through the pour/fill hole in the jar's lid.

-Whenever the hospital-tank was occupied and I needed to quarantine a single fish from the rest... or needed to take one or two to be examined by my local aquatics-veterinarian...
-I'd fill the jar with tank-water to just below the filter's spout, place whatever fish I intended it for inside and add a battery to the air-pump.
-People would marvel at it, and be amazed at how I made such a "cute" fish carrier w/functional fitration.
+Now, whenever the hospital-tank was occupied and I needed to quarantine a single fish from the rest... or needed to take one or two to be examined by my local aquatics-veterinarian...
+I fill the jar with tank-water to just below the filter's spout, place the intended fish inside and add a battery to the air-pump.
+People would marvel at it as I carried it about, and be amazed at how I made such a "cute" fish carrier w/functional fitration.
 Even the vet was impressed!

-If I were to do this again, I'd look into a jug made of BPA-free plastic--for both toxic & handling safety--and see about adding a nano-tank "smart" heater...
-If I can get it to be powered by a reasonably sized battery.
+If I were to do this again, I'd look into a jug made of BPA-free plastic--for safety reasons--and see about adding a nano-tank "smart" heater...
+If I can power it with a reasonably-sized battery.